Asian Art Outpost

 ouka

-This is how to write "cherry blossom" in Chinese and traditional Japanese Kanji.
+櫻花 is how to write “cherry blossom” in Chinese and traditional Japanese Kanji.

-The first character means "cherry" or sometimes "cherry tree".
+The first character means “cherry” or sometimes “cherry tree.”

-The second character means "flowers" or "blossoms".
+The second character means “flowers” or “blossoms.”

-Oddly, my Chinese dictionary also defines these two characters as "Japanese oriental cherry tree" or "Oriental cherry blossom".
-However, the first character is the only one that means "cherry", so it can refer to any cherry blossoms in the whole world (not just those in Asia).
+Oddly, my Chinese dictionary also defines these two characters as “Japanese oriental cherry tree” or “Oriental cherry blossom.”
+However, the first character is the only one that means “cherry,” so it can refer to any cherry blossoms in the whole world (not just those in Asia).

 桜There is an alternate version of the first character, which has become the standard for Japanese Kanji.
 If you want this version, instead of the one shown to the upper left, please click on the Kanji shown to the right instead of the button above.
-Although this is an alternate form in Chinese, most Chinese people will think this is just the Japanese version (Chinese people don't necessarily know the history and all alternate forms of Chinese characters from the past).
-Therefore this version shown to the right is best if your audience is Japanese (though most Japanese will recognize the form shown in the upper left).
+Although this is an alternate form in Chinese, most Chinese people will think this is just the Japanese version (Chinese people don’t necessarily know the history and all alternate forms of Chinese characters from the past).
+Therefore, this version shown to the right is best if your audience is Japanese (though most Japanese will recognize the form shown in the upper left).

 Daisy